cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Multi relations to same hub
 For sources that provide multiple relations to the same object in their data, the data vault model must provide a proper structure.
-The following approaches are commonly applied to represent multiple relations
+The following approaches are available to represent multiple relations
-- hub keys to the same hub in a link for every kind of relation
+- a single link with multiple hub keys of the same hub.
+One for every kind of relation
-- dedicated links for to the hub for every kind of relation
+- dedicated links to the hub for every kind of relation
 - a single link but dedicated effectivity satellites for every kind of relation
+- a single link with a dependent child key,declaring the relation type
+- a single link with a satellite, that contains a column to store the relation type

 These approaches can also be mixed up (on purpose or due to legacy).

 *side note: When the relation type is declared in the data(not by the field structure), this is a simple relation from the perspective of the data vault.
-The relation type is then stored in a satellite of the link.*
+The relation type is then stored in a dependent child key or a satellite of the link.*

 The models are created with 3
-relations to the same hub, even though this is a seldom constellation.
+relations to the same hub, even though this is a rare constellation.
 This is necessary to prove completeness of the DVDP Syntax.
-Only with 3 Elements or more, it is possible to create subsets greater then 1 element.
+Only with 3 Elements or more, it is possible to have subsets greater than 1 element.

-Satellites are ommited in the diagram for simplicity.
+Satellites are omitted in the diagram for simplicity.
-There can be satellites on every hub and the effectivite satellites can be replaced by normal satellites, adding more content to the pure relation information.
+There can be satellites on every hub and the effective satellites can be replaced by normal satellites, adding more content to the pure relation information.

 ### Multiple hub keys in link to the same hub (R)